AdobeDocs/campaign-web.en/help/v8/reporting/email-report.md

 * **[!UICONTROL Breakdown of errors per type]** and **[!UICONTROL Breakdown of errors per domain]** tables and graphs contain the available data for possible errors encountered with each domain.

     The errors shown in this report trigger the quarantine process.
-For more on quarantine management, refer to [Campaign v8 (console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/campaigns/send/failures/delivery-failures.html){target="_blank"}.
+For more on quarantine management, refer to [Campaign v8 (client console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/campaigns/send/failures/delivery-failures.html){target="_blank"}.

     ![](assets/campaign_report_email_6.png)